napen123/nelson/README.md

 # The Collected Works of Edward Nelson
-Please inform of any inaccuracies or missing works.
+Please inform us of any inaccuracies or missing works.

 ## Papers
 | Title | Date | Additional |